albertoscinetti/Birds-of-a-FeatherNet/README.md

 # Birds of a Feather 🐦

 A deep learning project for identifying bird species from images, built with PyTorch.
-This project includes custom data processing, model training, and evaluation using state-of-the-art architectures like ResNet and EfficientNet.
+This project includes custom data processing, model training, and evaluation using pre trained state-of-the-art architectures like ResNet and EfficientNet.

+Participated in Kaggle competition: https://www.kaggle.com/competitions/aml-2024-feather-in-focus

 ---